faizan-khokhar/markdown-samples/publish_schedule2.md

-# Publish and View Schedule
+# Publish and View Schedule with minimal code

 ## Description
 This use case covers the workflow for publishing a schedule and then viewing it.